 Cleaning and Maintenance

-It’s difficult to choose between polyurethane and Tung oil but here are a few factors to consider to make your decision easier:
+It’s difficult to choose between these two finishes, but here are a few factors to consider to make your decision easier:

 - Budget: Use polyurethane if you have a low budget as it costs less.

 - Moisture-resistance: Use polyurethane if you need a finish with high moisture-resistant qualities to protect the underlying surface from moisture or water.

 - Wood Protection: Use polyurethane if you want to protect wooden surfaces from moisture, scratches, or weather elements.

 - Color: Use Tung oil or Tinted polyurethane if you want a colorful finish that protects the wooden surface.